APK Structure#

 The pngcrush

-tool is particularly effective: it iterates through PNG filters and zlib (Deflate) parameters, compressing the image using each combination of filters and parameters.
+tool is particularly effective: it iterates through PNG filters and zlib (Deflate) parameters, using each combination of filters and parameters to compress the image.
 It then selects the configuration that produces the smallest compressed output.

 To compress JPEG files, you can use tools like packJPG and guetzli.